 Little does either boy know that the comic is a warning.
 They are about to be thrust into the biggest adventure of their lives-a journey wilder than any Xander has ever imagined, full of weird monsters even worse than Lovey.
 To win at this deadly serious game they will have to rely on their wits, courage, faith, and especially, each other.
 Maybe Xander should have listened to Mr Stedman about the weather after all. . . . – Goodreads Synopsis

-My Review of Xander & the Lost Island of Monsters
+Xander & the Lost Island of Monsters Review

 Xander & the Lost Island of Monsters was, at least for the first part, a calm and comfortable read.
 The writing style is such that it invites you to get comfy and curl up with a book.
 This might not be what the writer was going for, as it’s an adventure story, but I don’t see it as a bad thing.
 It’s an easy read, aimed at middle-graders, which meant I flew through the pages.
 When things did finally shift into high gear, I was fully immersed in the story and couldn’t wait to see what happened.